rakinplaban/todo_app/README.md

 ## Installation

-1. Clone the repository.
+1. Navigate to xampp folder where xampp is installed, then go to htdocs.
+In short: **xampp -> htdocs**.
-2. Open the project in your preferred code editor.
+2. Clone the repository.
-3. ...
+3. Open your favourite editor.

 ## Usage